 3. Who Do These Laws Apply To?

 These consumer health data laws generally apply to any websites, apps, or any other businesses that collect the consumer health data of Washington and Nevada consumers (including non-residents if their data is collected in those states) and Connecticut residents.
-This broad application is distinct from HIPPA which specifically regulates “covered entities” (e.g., health plans, health care clearinghouses, health care providers, and their business associates).
+This broad application is distinct from HIPAA which specifically regulates “covered entities” (e.g., health plans, health care clearinghouses, health care providers, and their business associates).

 Also, it is worth noting that these laws do not contain threshold triggers tied to revenue or number of individuals whose data the business processes.
-Although there are certain exemptions in these laws for businesses that are otherwise regulated by laws such as HIPPA, the Gramm-Leach Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA), etc., if a business handles consumer health data it must comply with these consumer health data laws regardless of the scope of its processing operations.
+Although there are certain exemptions in these laws for businesses that are otherwise regulated by laws such as HIPAA, the Gramm-Leach Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA), etc., if a business handles consumer health data it must comply with these consumer health data laws regardless of the scope of its processing operations.

 4. Why Should You Care?